s-light/slight_Fade/README.md

 this library was developed for fading leds. but it might work for other thinks...

-i think it is realtive stable and most of the corner cases are catched ;-)
+i think it is relative stable and most of the corner cases are caught ;-)

-the library needs relative much ram - it generates interal arrays for all values.. so there is a big room to optimize this..
+the library needs relative ram hungry - it generates internal arrays for all values.. so there is big room to optimize this..